 - who were they working with and when?

-You should make a note of this information and contact your Head of Service and HR Business Partner immediately.
+You should make a note of this information using the COVID-19 case reporting form available on the Wirral COVID-19 Outbreak Hub on the council intranet.
+Send this to email@example.com as well as your Head of Service and HR Business Partner as soon as possible.

 As above, the employee should also be contacted by NHS test and trace services.

 If an employee is contacted by NHS Test and Trace and instructed to self-isolate, their absence should not be recorded as sickness absence.